aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-pg.md

     );
     ```

--   Make sure to use the correct publication name (e.g.
+-   Make sure to use the correct publication name (for example,
     `my_test_publication`) in the connector definition and restart the
     connector